CosmoStat/wf-psf/long-runs/README.md

 ## Training parameters

 - `--batch_size`, default=32, type: int
-	- Batch size used for the trainingin the stochastic gradient descend type of algorithm.
+	- Batch size used for the training in the stochastic gradient descend type of algorithm.
 ### Old multicycle parameters for backwards compatibility.

-- `--l_rate_param`
-nargs=2,, default=None, type: float
+- `--l_rate_param`, default=None, type: float
 	- Learning rates for the parametric parts.

-- `--l_rate_non_param`
-nargs=2,, default=None, type: float
+- `--l_rate_non_param`, default=None, type: float
 	- Learning rates for the non-parametric parts.

-- `--n_epochs_param`
-nargs=2,, default=None, type: int
+- `--n_epochs_param`, default=None, type: int
 	- Number of training epochs of the parametric parts.

-- `--n_epochs_non_param`
-nargs=2,, default=None, type: int
+- `--n_epochs_non_param`, default=None, type: int
 	- Number of training epochs of the non-parametric parts.
 ### New multicycle parameters

 - `--l_rate_param_multi_cycle`, default="`1e-2` `1e-2`", type: str
 	- Learning rates for the parametric parts.
-It should be a strign where numeric values are separated by spaces.
+It should be a string where numeric values are separated by spaces.

 - `--l_rate_non_param_multi_cycle`, default="`1e-1` `1e-1`", type: str
 	- Learning rates for the non-parametric parts.
-It should be a strign where numeric values are separated by spaces.
+It should be a string where numeric values are separated by spaces.

 - `--n_epochs_param_multi_cycle`, default="20 20", type: str
 	- Number of training epochs of the parametric parts.
-It should be a strign where numeric values are separated by spaces.
+It should be a string where numeric values are separated by spaces.

 - `--n_epochs_non_param_multi_cycle`, default="100 120", type: str
 	- Number of training epochs of the non-parametric parts.
-It should be a strign where numeric values are separated by spaces.
+It should be a string where numeric values are separated by spaces.

 - `--save_all_cycles`, default=`False`, type: `bool`
 	- Make checkpoint at every cycle or just save the checkpoint at the end of the training.